nicholassm/disruptor-rs/README.md

 Add the following to your `Cargo.toml` file:

-    disruptor = "2.1.0"
+    disruptor = "2.2.0"

 To read details of how to use the library, check out the documentation on [docs.rs/disruptor](https://docs.rs/disruptor).

-Here's a minimal example:
+Here's a minimal example demonstrating both single and batch publication.
+Note, batch publication should be used whenever possible for best latency and throughput (see benchmarks below).

 ```rust
 use disruptor::*;